ircam-ismm/node-web-audio-api/README.md

 [![npm version](https://badge.fury.io/js/node-web-audio-api.svg)](https://badge.fury.io/js/node-web-audio-api)

-Node.js bindings for the Rust implementation of the Web Audio API Specification
+Node.js bindings for the Rust implementation of the [Web Audio API](https://www.w3.org/TR/webaudio/).

-The goal of this library is to provide an implementation that is both efficient and _exactly_ matches the browsers' API.
+This library aims to provide an implementation that is both efficient and compliant with the specification.

 - see [`orottier/web-audio-api-rs`](https://github.com/orottier/web-audio-api-rs/) for the "real" audio guts
 - use [`napi-rs`](https://github.com/napi-rs/napi-rs/) for the Node.js bindings